 Southwards from Skjoldungen, on the south-eastern tip of Greenland is Prins Christian Sund (Prince Christian Sound), a 55-mile long glacial-cut channel that spans up to one mile across, connecting the Labrador Sea to Irminger Sea.
 Sheer-sided mountains erupt out of the water, rising to over 4,000 feet above sea level.
 A voyage through this channel is simply unforgettable.

-As with Skjoldungen Fjord, the journey to the Sound is an obstacle course of icebergs.
-One iceberg in particular grabs the Captain’s interest and we head straight for it, coming alongside on our starboard, for an absurdly close-up view.
-You can feel the cold air peeling from it and hear the the air bubbles cracking and popping in the ice.
-It’s absolutely mesmerising.
-Everybody rushes outside to take in the extraordinary sight.
-We circle the iceberg on both sides providing everybody with a staggering 360° armchair view before heading on.
+As with Skjoldungen Fjord, the journey to the Sound was an obstacle course of icebergs.
+One iceberg in particular grabbed the Captain’s interest and we sailed straight for it, coming alongside on our starboard, for an absurdly close-up view.
+You could even feel the cold air peeling from it and hear the air bubbles cracking and popping in the ice.
+It was a mesmerising encounter.
+Everybody rushed outside to take in the extraordinary sight.
+We circled the iceberg on both sides providing everybody with a staggering 360° armchair view before heading on.

-As we enter the sound, more icebergs drift past.
-Under-exposing and backlighting with the crisp morning light and a clear blue sky produces the most incredible blues.
-More icebergs follow, so I watch and wait for interesting shapes or deep blues.
-Sometimes it works, sometimes it doesn’t.
-The important thing is that you try and mix it up.
+As we entered the sound, more icebergs drifted past.
+Under-exposing and backlighting with the crisp morning light and a clear blue sky produced the most incredible blues.
+More icebergs followed, so I watched and waited for interesting shapes or deep blues.
+Sometimes it worked, but not always.
+The important thing is that you try to mix it up.

-After a couple of hours cruising through this wondrous landscape, we pull into a small bay that holds a jewel of a glacier at its end.
-Our Captain shows his masterful skills and noses the ship up to the glacier and surrounding cliff-face.
-The colours are amazing with the rock wall in shade, but glowing with the soft light reflected from the glacier.
+After a couple of hours cruising through this wondrous landscape, we dropped anchor in a small bay that holds a jewel of a glacier at its end.
+Our Captain showed his masterful skills and nosed the ship up to the glacier and surrounding cliff-face.
+The colours were amazing, with the rock wall in shade, but glowing with the soft light reflected from the glacier.

 When I say “astounding backdrop”, I mean it.
-Just take a look.
+Just take a look at those shots above.
 Imagine waking up to this everyday?
 I think anybody’s artistic fire would reignite just by spending a few hours here.
-It has been a long time since I focussed so much on landscapes, but in these fjords, there is a gorgeous image just waiting to be captured everywhere you look.
+It has been a long time since I focussed so much on landscapes, but in these fjords, there is a gorgeous image just waiting to be captured, practically everywhere I looked.

-As we reach the southern end of the Prins Christian Sund, the sunlight and atmospheric haze conspire to produce an arresting scene.
-The afternoon sun sinks low behind the mountain peaks, casting rays of light through the fjord.
-Almost everybody else is inside the ship warming-up after the chill of the great outdoors, but a few brave souls face the freezing headwind to capture this vista.
+As we reached the southern end of the Prins Christian Sund, the sunlight and atmospheric haze conspired to produce an arresting scene.
+The afternoon sun sinking low behind the mountain peaks, casting rays of light through the fjord.
+Almost everybody else is inside the ship warming-up after the chill of the great outdoors, but a few brave souls faced the freezing headwind to capture this vista.
 Of course, I was one of them!
-Who in their right mind, as a photographer, could resist this?!
+Who in their right mind, as a photographer, could have resisted?!

 The Norse Ruins At Hvalsey